1921 - 2020

 The minutes of the Board meetings record vividly the gradual growth of the Association in both members and functions, until it is now in a position to play a major role in the organization, development and supervision of all the many activities carried on among high schools.

 In 1924-25 there were nine leagues in the Conference with a total of 80 member schools.
-Now, there are 33 local associations with 342 member schools in the Colorado High School Activities Association.
+Now, there are 33 local associations with more than 360 member schools in the Colorado High School Activities Association.
 The CHSAA member schools have a combined enrollment of almost 230,819 high school students.
 The Junior High/Middle School Division, formed in 1969, represents an additional 46 schools.

-Current Commissioner Paul Angelico and his staff of seven administrators and nine support personnel are responsible for the day-to-day operation of the Association.
-Eddie Hartnett, athletic director at Boulder High School, is the Association's 60th Board of Directors President.
+Current Commissioner Rhonda Blanford-Green and her staff of nine administrators and seven support personnel are responsible for the day-to-day operation of the Association.
+Troy Baker, athletic director at Buena Vista High School, is the Association's 62nd President of the Board of Directors.